Baltic corvettes on exercises, 2019 year

 The specifics of hostilities in the Baltic

-The small distances between the bases of the warring parties, as well as the large number of skerries where you can mask and hide warships, led to the fact that to ensure, if not victory, at least non-defeat in the Baltic, the belligerent has only one way of acting - decisive an offensive with the goal of neutralizing the enemy fleet as quickly as possible.
+The small distances between the bases of the warring parties, as well as a large number of skerries where you can mask and hide warships, have led to the fact that to ensure, if not victory, then at least non-defeat in the Baltic, the belligerent has only one way of acting - decisive offensive to neutralize as quickly as possible fleet the enemy.
 This theater of operations does not give other options, the speed of any operations on this theater is too high due to its smallness, and the enemy simply needs to be forewarned in everything.

 During the First World War, both Russia and Germany ignored this situation and as a result, none of the parties in the Baltic region achieved a strategically significant positive change in the situation, which made all the losses incurred in the battles by the parties largely in vain.
 The Germans made the right conclusions from this.
 During the Second World War, the very small German-Finnish forces, consisting largely of mobilized civilian courts, were able to effectively neutralize the disproportionately larger Baltic Fleet of the RKKF in the very first days of the war.
 The reason for this was the possession of the initiative and the pace of operations ahead of the enemy.